ExpediaGroup/graphql-kotlin/website/docs/schema-generator/federation/federation-tracing.md

 ### GraphQL Context Map

 :::note
-Default `GraphQLContextFactory` provided by `graphql-kotlin-spring-server` populates this header information automatically.
+Default `GraphQLContextFactory` and `GraphQLContextBuilder` provided by `graphql-kotlin-spring-server` populates this header information automatically.
 :::

 Tracing header information can be provided by populating info directly on the GraphQL context map.